aristanetworks/openmgmt/docs/examples/gnmi-clients/arista-gnmi/index.md

 ### Running unconverted show commands that use 'text' format

-To run show commands that are not converted to JSON and require `format="text"` the `ASCII` encoding can be used
+To run show commands that are not converted to JSON and require `format="text"` the `ASCII` encoding can be used from EOS 4.29.2F or newer.

 #### show platform fap interrupts